It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 Dowel Delta Drifts

-As happens with Deltas, small disturbances occasionally pointed the nose off one way or another.
-Resulting in a drift to a new position for a while.
+As happens with deltas, small disturbances occasionally pointed the nose off one way or another.
+This would result in a drift to a new position for a while.
 Refer back to the title of this post :-)

 Finally, with some video taken, much more line was let off the winder.
-On around 120 meters (400 feet) of line, the kite was way up there, and well over 'tiger country'.
-Places you don't want to land in other words.
-But the air was so smooth and the Delta well trimmed by now, so the risk was minimal.
+On around 120 meters (400 feet) of line, the kite was way up there, and well over "tiger country".
+Places you don't want to land, in other words.
+But the air was so smooth and the delta was well trimmed by now, so the risk was minimal.
 It took quite a few minutes to get the kite down before Aren and I walked home.

 Kids Delighted With Dowel Delta

-On a short line, just 5 meters (17ft) or so, the kite flew up, down and sideways in the roughness of the air at that height.
+On a short line, just 5 meters (17 feet) or so, the kite flew up, down, and sideways in the roughness of the air at that height.
 Some video was taken, before letting the kite up higher where it longed to go.

-On various line lengths up to 60 meters (200 feet) the kite flew up to high angles, as Deltas do.
-Once even over-flying our position on the grass, with the help of some rising air.
-This Delta is getting on a bit in age, and it soon became clear that it had become out of trim...
+On various line lengths up to 60 meters (200 feet) the kite flew up to high angles, as deltas do.
+Once, it even overflew our position on the grass, with the help of some rising air.
+This delta is getting on a bit in age, and it soon became clear that it had become out of trim.

-Stronger periods of wind were pushing the pale orange kite way over to the left.
-Almost to the grass on one occasion.
-So, out with some spare bits of tail plastic to fashion a 'tail-let' for the port-side wing-tip.
+Stronger periods of wind were pushing the pale-orange kite way over to the left.
+It went almost to the grass on one occasion.
+So, it was out with some spare bits of tail plastic to fashion a "tail-let" for the port-side wingtip.
 This turned out to be an 80% fix.
-Good enough to let the kite spend most of its time almost overhead.
+However, this was good enough to let the kite spend most of its time almost overhead.